ILF Scotland

 We have procedures and security in place to keep your data secure once we receive it.
 As you read in section 4 above (Where your information is kept) we keep your electronic data (including data sent to us in the post, because we scan it on to our systems) on secure servers in the Scottish Government network.

-7. Giving Your Information to Other Organisations
+7. Sharing Your Information with Other Organisations

 Sometimes, people who receive ILF Scotland funding also receive support from health and social services, schools and education providers and their local authorities.
 We will only contact these other organisations if we need to get more information about you so that we can process your award, or to confirm what benefits and support packages (with the local authority) you have.